python-sge/sge/doc/sge-pygame/pygame.rst

 check your build of Pygame.

 On some systems, the game will crash if :class:`sge.Music` attempts to load an unsupported format.
-Since MP3's support is limited, it is best to avoid using it; consider using Ogg instead.
+Since MP3 support is limited, it is best to avoid using it; consider using Ogg Vorbis instead.

 Missing Features
 ----------------